xenups/djangotutorial/Readme.md

  and in the last step runserver : python manage.py runserver

+ for cleaning the AccessAttempts table  you can use: python manage.py cleanup_django_defender

   you can see defender in the admin panel section that shows the Access attempts	, which  can track your login attempts